tynski/Algorithms/README.md

 # Algorithms
-This repo is for practicing my skill in writing alghoritms in Python.
+Just practicing my skill in writing alghoritms in Python.